 Question and Answers about

-How does Ed Durkin handle a class of 20 children learning to swim and insure their safety at all times?
+How does Mrs. Karen handle a class of 20 children learning to swim and insure their safety at all times?

-Though Ed teaches classes that have a commitment of at least 20 children, he NEVER teaches them all at the same time.
-The days he teaches are broken up into 1/2 hour sessions and only 2-3 children are scheduled for each session.
+Though Mrs. Karen teaches classes that have a commitment of at least 20 children, she NEVER teaches them all at the same time.
+The days she teaches are broken up into 10 minute sessions, and only one child is scheduled for each session.
 This way each child is able to receive individual attention.

 Do we, as parents, stay for the lesson and do we get in the pool?